MichalskiMaciej/TakeDataFromGithub/README.md

 # Take data from github repository
-Simple Python script to take data about User from Github repository.
+Simple Python script to take data about user from Github repository.